yogesh43221/FlaskProjects/BrainloxChatbot-API/README.md

 2. Navigate to the project directory:

     ```bash
-    cd your-repo-name/flaskproject
+    cd your-repo-name/brainloxchatbot-api
     ```

-3. Create a `.env` file in the `flaskproject` directory and add your API keys and email credentials:
+3. Create a `.env` file in the `brainloxchatbot-api` directory and add your API keys and email credentials:

     ```
     GOOGLE_API_KEY=your_google_api_key